40 Signs An Elder Loved One Needs Help

 This requires a thorough assessment and diagnosis from a physician.

 If a medical problem is detected, in many cases the problematic behavior will disappear once the cause in under control.

 Learn More About The Medical Condition And Plan Ahead

 If the problem is due to an untreatable medical condition, research the illness to learn as much as possible.

-Usually the doctor can predict the course of the illness which will help you plan for the future.
+Usually, your doctor can predict the course of the illness which can help you plan for the future.

 Consider Psychological Issues